Lauren’s Acute Lymphoblastic Leukemia Story

-The response was quite interesting, as well.
-After cutting it and posting the picture on Facebook, that’s all I got, “Oh my gosh, your son literally looks like you, he’s your twin.”
+The response was quite interesting as well.
+After cutting it and posting the picture on Facebook, all I got was, “Oh my gosh, your son literally looks like you.
+He’s your twin.”

 Getting a bone marrow biopsy to get your specific diagnosis

-I had to get the bone marrow biopsy once the doctor I switched to had come back on Monday, when I had started the intravenous chemo, he told me everything that was going to go on, told me I was going to have to get a bone marrow biopsy.
+I had to get the bone marrow biopsy once the doctor I switched to had come back on Monday.
+When I had started the intravenous chemo, he told me everything that was going to go on and told me I was going to have to get a bone marrow biopsy.

 They needed to lock down exactly which kind I had to make sure I was going to get the right therapy.
 He told me he was pretty sure I had acute lymphoblastic leukemia (ALL).

 Describe the bone marrow biopsy

 They did the bone marrow biopsy.
 The biopsy was interesting because I work for an ortho oncologist, and we did those all day long.
 It was kind of interesting because it was in the hospital.
 I was not under sedation; I was wide awake.
 I was literally telling them everything that they were going to do.

 The nurse practitioner doing it thought it was interesting.
 She was like, “I’ve never had a patient who could tell me what I’m about to do and all the instruments I’m using.”